naufalmuafi/algorithm-test/README.md

    .\filename.py
    ```
 4. Click enter, and the program will display the calculated mean and median.
+5. To force stop program, please enter Ctrl+C in keyboard.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.